Cheng-I-Lin/league-of-legends-analysis/README.md

 Next, to further condense the information present in the dataset, I created one new column, `kda`, out of the given statistics.
 The `kda` column represents the **Kill-Death-Assist ratio**, calculated by adding the total number of team kills and team assists and divided by the number of team deaths in a given match.
 This statistic would help us better determine which team "performed" the best, as a higher KDA constritutes more kills and assists on a lower number of deaths, which contributes to winning the game as a whole as the team can terminate more enemy opponents before getting eliminated.

-I realized that some columns contain missing values, specifically in the columns `dpm`.
-Therefore,
+I realized that some columns contain missing values, such as in the columns `dpm` and `damagetakenperminute`, which are missing two values each in the same two rows.
+Remember, since I already cleaned the dataset to contain only the team rows, two missing rows correspond to one specific match as there are two teams per match (thus two team rows).
+This means that there's only one game where both the data on `dpm` and `damagetakenperminute` are not recorded.
+Since this is only one instance of such missing values, I decided to drop both rows (drop the entire match) as there are still multiple matches left to analyze, hence one dropped match would have pose a significant impact on the overall analysis.

-Below is the head of the cleaned dataframe:
+Below is the head (first five entries) of the cleaned dataframe:

 | gameid                | league   | side   |   result |   kills |   deaths |   assists |   kda | firstdragon   |     dpm |   damagetakenperminute | damagemitigatedperminute   |   totalgold |
 |:----------------------|:---------|:-------|---------:|--------:|---------:|----------:|------:|--------------:|--------:|-----------------------:|---------------------------:|------------:|